-STEP 3: LINK G/L ACCOUNTS FOR
+STEP 3: LINK G/L ACCOUNTS FOR MODELING

-MODELING

-If you do not wish to use the modeling calculations that estimate interest income based on loan growth, or dividend expenses based on member savings balances, you may skip this step.
+If you do not wish to use the modeling calculations to estimate, for example, interest income based on loan growth, dividend expenses based on member savings balances, investment income based on investment assets, etc., you may skip this step.

-In CU\BASE budgeting, to "model" means to forecast the projected growth or decline of an asset, and then use those projected balances to calculate the impact on the associated income.
+In CUBASE budgeting, to "model" means to forecast the projected growth or decline of an asset, and then use those projected balances to calculate the impact on the associated income.
 In this step you tell the budget tool which assets are tied to which income accounts, and which liabilities go with which expenses.
-(See Page 8 for more details about why to model.)
+(See Page 9 for more details about why to model.)

-While CU\BASE configurations like loan categories and share products do include similar G/L account cross-references, the configuration used by the budget tool is completely separate.
+While CUBASE configurations like loan categories and share products do include similar G/L account cross-references, the configuration used by the budget tool is completely separate.
 And that's on purpose, to force you to think in terms of budgeting when it comes to these relationships.

 For example, the budget tool requires a 1:1 relationship - one income account goes with one asset - and there can be no overlap.
-Your CU\BASE configurations could potentially use the same income G/L for more than one product, while the modeling calculations can only handle data from a single account.
+Your CUBASE configurations could potentially use the same income G/L for more than one product, while the modeling calculations can only handle data from a single account.